-A.J.
-Dorsa Elementary School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
+Painter School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
 The plan also contains the yearly safety goals as determined by the students, staff, and parents.
-The Safety Plan is developed by the Dorsa Safety Committee before it is presented to the rest of the Staff, parents and students.
-After all revisions, the plan is presented to the Alum Rock Union Elementary School District Board of Trustees for approval.
-The Safety Plan was last revised on and approved in April 2010.
+The Safety Plan is developed by the Painter Safety Committee before it is presented to the Alum Rock Union School District Board of Trustees for annual approval.
+The plan was last updated and approved in April 2010.
 The Safety Plan and drill procedures are reviewed during the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
 In addition, all required drills are calendared and completed, and the results are shared with the staff.

-The Dorsa Safety Plan has a comprehensive, enforceable, and continuous behavior policy, set of rules and regulations, dress code policy, set of protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, nondiscriminatory policy on student rights and responsibilities, campus security policy, harassment policy, conflict management policy, and Internet safety policy.
+The Painter School Safety Plan has a comprehensive, enforceable, and continuous behavior policy, set of rules and regulations, dress code policy, set of protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, non-discriminatory policy on student rights and responsibilities, campus security policy, harassment policy, conflict management policy, Internet safety policy, and an intervention policy.